publiccodenet/about/activities/organization/finance-updates/finance-update-february-2021.md

 ## Financial annual report

-Financial report (Jaarverslag + Jaarrekening) currently being developed by Deborah with support from accountants (Maarten Smulders Get Monkeys and Rob).
+Financial report (Jaarverslag + Jaarrekening) currently being developed by Deborah with support from accountants (Maarten Smulders from Get Monkeys and Rob).
 Ready by mid-March 2021.

 ## Interim conclusion